StephenNu/coding-questions/uva/101_the_block_problem/README.md

 The Output

 The output should consist of the final state of the blocks world.
-Each original block position numbered i ( $0 \leq i < n$ where n is the number of blocks) should appear followed immediately by a colon.
+Each original block position numbered i ( 0 <= i < n where n is the number of blocks) should appear followed immediately by a colon.
 If there is at least a block on it, the colon must be followed by one space, followed by a list of blocks that appear stacked in that position with each block number separated from other block numbers by a space.
 Don't put any trailing spaces on a line.

 There should be one line of output for each block position (i.e., n lines of output where n is the integer on the first line of input).